linkeddata/dokieli/README.md

 * Embedding of media objects, tables, and interactions
 * Automated references and citations
 * Insertion of table of contents, figures, tables, abbreviations
-* Drag and drop to reorgnize the document's sections and table of contents
+* Drag and drop to reorganize the document's sections and table of contents
 * In-browser local storage, and document exporting
 * Document metadata
 * Views for screen and print (e.g., ACM, LNCS) - yes, you can output to a paper user interface: PDF